teamz-comp523/vcp/user_story.md

-user story
+User story

-need to have:
+Need to have:

 As an new user, in order to get access to the app, I can create an account for myself to authenticate.